 Some, not all, considerations from my time working FULL TIME in a gym for the last 10+ years:

-- Give a shit when you do not get credit for giving a shit.
+- Care when you do not get credit for caring.

 - You should have a push up on the floor.
 It’s pride.
 Take ownership.
 If you don’t, do it every single day until you do.
 You’ll feel amazing.